Channels of the Hawaiian Islands

 In an archipelago like the Hawaiian Islands the water between islands is typically called a channel or passage.
-Described here are the channels between the islands of Hawaiʻi, arranged from northwest to southeast.
+Described here are the channels between the islands of Hawaii, arranged from northwest to southeast.

 Kaulakahi Channel

 The Kaulakahi Channel separates the islands of Niʻihau and Kauaʻi.
 It is 17 mi wide.
 Kaulakahi translates to "the single flame (streak of color)."

 Kaʻieʻie Waho Channel

 The Kaʻieʻie Waho Channel, also called the Kauaʻi Channel, separates the islands of Kauaʻi and Oʻahu, at a distance of 72 mi.
 Kaʻieʻie Waho means "Outer Kaʻieʻie," named after the ʻieʻie vine (Freycinetia arborea).
 The maximum depth of the channel is over 11000 feet.

 Kaiwi Channel

 The Kaiwi Channel (also known as the Molokai Channel) separates the islands of Oʻahu and Molokaʻi, and is 26 mi wide.
 Maximum depth is 2300 ft.
 Ka Iwi means "the bone."

-There are annual paddleboarding and outrigger canoe paddling contests which traverse this channel; swimming the channel is one of the seven challenges in the Oceans Seven open water swimming series.
+The channel hosts the Molokaʻi Hoe and Nā Wāhine O Ke Kai outrigger canoe races, which together drew more than 100 crews in 2024, as well as the Molokaʻi 2 Oʻahu paddleboard race.
+Swimming the channel is one of the seven challenges in the Oceans Seven open water swimming series.